pevent/steam-playtest-search/README.md

 # Steam Playtest Search
 ## About

-Steam Playtest Search is a script that will save every steam games that has a playtest button, since steam doesn't have any way to inform which games have this feature.
+Steam Playtest Search is a script that will save every steam games that has a playtest button in a csv file, since steam doesn't have any way to inform which games have this feature.

 ## Supported Versions